 Roebuck Staples does deserve some sympathy, but this is not a cut and dried case.
 There are differences between the two versions of ‘The Last Time’.
 The Rolling Stones composed their own verses to the song; they also wrote the guitar riff that dominates their recording.
 Moreover, the element of the song that is sampled for ‘Bitter Sweet Symphony’ is not present in the Staple Singers original.

 It is not present in the Rolling Stones record either.
 ‘Bitter Sweet Symphony’ does not feature their recording of ‘The Last Time’; it instead samples the version by the Andrew Oldham Orchestra.
 It is the opening orchestral riff that is featured.
-This motif is only loosely based on Keith Richard’s guitar playing; the main credit for it should reside with David Whitaker, who composed and arranged the orchestral score.
+This motif is only loosely based on Keith Richard’s guitar playing.
+The main credit for it should instead reside with David Whitaker, who composed and arranged the orchestral score.
 Whitaker will have received a one-off session fee for his work.
 He will have received no royalties for ‘The Last Time’ and none for ‘Bitter Sweet Symphony’ either.
 Have we finally found our man?